ayrna/orca/README.md

   - [SVORIM](src/Algorithms/SVORIM.m) [7]: Ordinal formulation of the SVM paradigm, which computes discriminant parallel hyperplanes for the data and a set of thresholds by imposing implicit constraints in the optimization problem.
   - [SVORLin](src/Algorithms/SVORLin.m) [7]: We have also included a linear version of the SVORIM method (considering the linear kernel instead of the Gaussian one) to check how the kernel trick affects the final performance (SVORLin).
   - [KDLOR](src/Algorithms/KDLOR.m) [8]: Reformulation of the well-known Kernel Discriminant Analysis for Ordinal Regression by imposing an order constraint in the projection to compute.
   - [NNPOM](src/Algorithms/NNPOM.m) [6,9]: Neural Network based on Proportional Odd Model (NNPOM), implementing a neural network model for ordinal regression.
-The model has one hidden layer and one outputlayer with only one neuron but as many threshold as the number of classes minus one.
+The model has one hidden layer and one output layer with only one neuron but as many threshold as the number of classes minus one.
 The standard POM model is applied in this neuron to have probabilistic outputs.
   - [NNOP](src/Algorithms/NNOP.m) [10]: Neural Network with Ordered Partitions (NNOP), this model considers the OrderedPartitions coding scheme for the labels and a rule for decisions based on the first node whose output is higher than a predefined threshold (T=0.5).
 The model has one hidden layer and one outputlayer with as many neurons as the number of classes minus one.
   - [REDSVM](src/Algorithms/REDSVM.m) [11]: Augmented Binary Classification framework that solves the Ordinal Regression problem by a single binary model (SVM is applied in this case).
   - [ORBoost](src/Algorithms/ORBoost.m) [12]: This is an ensemble model based on the threshold model structure, where normalised sigmoid functions are used as the base classifier.
 The *weights* parameters configures whether the All margins versions is used (`weights=true`) or the Left-Right margin is used (`weights=false`).
   - [OPBE](src/Algorithms/OPBE.m) [13]: This method implements an ordinal projection based ensemble (OPBE) based on three-class decompositions, following the ordinal structure.
 A specific method for fusing the probabilities returned by the different three-class classifiers is implemented (product combiner, logit function and equal distribution of the probabilities).
 The base classifier is SVORIM but potentially any of the methods in ORCA can be setup as base classifier.

-- [condor](src/condor): Folder with the necessary files and steps for using condor with our framework.
-- [config-files](src/config-files): Folder with different configuration files for running all the algorithms.
-In order to use these files, you will need the [datasets](http://www.uco.es/grupos/ayrna/ucobigfiles/datasets-orreview.zip) of our review paper.
+# Performance metrics

-- [Measures](src/Measures): Folder with the matlab classes for the metrics used for evaluating the classifiers.
+[Measures](src/Measures) folder contains the MATLAB classes for the metrics used for evaluating the classifiers.
 The measures included in ORCA are the following (more details about the metrics can be found in [14,15]:
-  - [Metric.m](src/Measures/Metric.m): File to specify abstract class to define metrics.
   - [MAE](src/Measures/MAE.m): Mean Absolute Error between predicted and expected categories, representing classes as integer numbers (1, 2, ...).
   - [MZE](src/Measures/MZE.m): Mean Zero-one Error or standard classification error (1-accuracy).
   - [AMAE](src/Measures/AMAE.m): Average MAE, considering MAEs individually calculated for each class.